information for your doctor

 • CompoundLabs is a New Zealand pharmacy that supplies Whole Thyroid Extract as a prescription medicine, either from compounding Desiccated Whole Thyroid Powder (capsule form) or distribution of tablet form.
 These medications are not funded by PHARMAC, but can be prescribed by your Doctor.

 • Thyrovanz is a product made in the USA using thyroid glandular tissue from New Zealand or Argentinian cows.
 The Argentinian product is less potent than the NZ one.
-This can be purchased without prescription direct from the manufacturer (www.thyrovanz.com) although we recommend that you have a prescription on hand in case it is stopped at customs.
-This has happened on occasion.
+This can be purchased without prescription direct from the manufacturer (www.thyrovanz.com) however we recommend that you have a prescription on hand from a doctor for this medication so it passes through customs.

 • With the current COVID-19 global situation, we recommend shipping with Fed-Ex.
 It is expensive, but worth it for the peace of mind!